 The liver is a remarkable organ with tremendous regenerative properties.
 It assists digestion, alongside the intestines, pancreas, and gallbladder; cleans our blood, and helps metabolizing medicines and detoxifying chemicals.
 In traditional Chinese medicine, the liver carries qi, the vital force, into our muscles and joints.

 The liver, along with our kidneys, is a major filtration system for toxins.
-Liver also impacts our hormones, vision, nails and skin.
-The Chinese consider the liver to be the “General” of the body, a leader from which much of our health or disease derives.
+The liver also impacts our hormones, vision, nails, and skin.
+The Chinese consider the liver to be the “General” of the body, a leader in command from which much of our health or disease derives.

 01 of 09

 02 of 09

-Mango Pineapple Green Smoothie
+Ultra Green Smoothie Recipe

 Provencal Carrot Salad

 This simple Provencal carrot salad is common in southern France.
 Carrots are beneficial for the lungs, liver, and eyes; they help ease indigestion and acidic blood conditions.
 One of the best sources of beta-carotene, the carrots in the salad are combined with green vitamin-filled parsley, tangy lemon, mustard, and olive oil.
 Great when made with a sweet, juicy bunch of organic carrots, the salad is also great with larger carrots, as long as they're thoroughly washed and peeled.
 Often served alongside bowls of olives and other vegetable salads, this salad is a great appetizer or palate cleanser between courses.